1You rulers, do you speak what’s just? Judge rightly among men?

 4Their words like venom of a snake that sends you to the tomb.

-4The wicked’s like a cobra deaf, who stops its ear so well,
+Their venom’s like a cobra who will stop its ear so well,

 5That it can’t hear the charmer’s voice, or caster of a spell.

 6O God, come shatter all their teeth, let their mouths speak no more;

 Break out the fangs of lions, God, and shut their mouths, O Lord.

 7Let them be like the water that runs off and flows away;